afomiyafikru83-source/expert-engine/README.md

 # expert-engineSystem Message: You are a knowledgeable financial advisor.
-#What is the historical performance of Apple stock?
+# Now enter the prompt:what is the historical performance of Apple stock?
-What factors should I consider when planning an investment strategy?
+# Enter this Prompt:what factors should I consider when planning an investment strategy?

 Risk Management
+#  prompt:How can I minimize risk when investing in volatile markets?

+Switching Roles